Infrastructure Leasing & Financial Services: Defaults on bonds by IL&FS financial services

 On 1 Oct 2018, the Government of India took steps to take control of the company and arrest the spread of the contagion to the financial markets.
 A new board was constituted as the earlier board was deemed to have failed to discharge its duties.
 The new board consisted of Kotak Mahindra Bank managing director Uday Kotak, former IAS officer & Tech Mahindra boss Vineet Nayyar, former Securities and Exchange Board of India chief G N Bajpai, former ICICI Bank chairman G C Chaturvedi, former IAS officers Malini Shankar and Nand Kishore.
+Currently the CMD of new IL&FS Board is Mr Nand Kishore who was appointed the Chairman and Managing Director after the term of Mr C S Rajan ended on September 30, 2024.

 The Serious Fraud Investigation Office (SFIO) started an investigation as there were huge procedural lapses and top management was not reachable.
-Newspapers reported the lavish salaries management had given itself at the expense of public money.
-In the absence of adequate supervision by the RBI or shareholders or any claw back provisions on remuneration, the management treated the company as its fiefdom.
+Newspapers reported the lavish salaries earlier management had given itself at the expense of public money.
+In the absence of adequate supervision by the RBI or shareholders or any claw back provisions on remuneration, the erstwhile management treated the company as its fiefdom.

 On 2 April 2019, the SFIO arrested the former vice-chairman of IL&FS, Hari Sankaran, in Mumbai for fraud and causing wrongful loss to the troubled infrastructure lender.
 He was accused of granting loans to entities that were not credit-worthy or declared as non-performing accounts causing loss to the company and its creditors.
 The SFIO was granted custody of Sankaran till 4 April.

 The initial SFIO probe revealed that there were major lapses in Deloitte's audit of the IL&FS.
 The Government had moved to ban Deloitte for its role in the default.
 However, the Bombay High Court passed an interim order to prevent "coercive action" by the Government against the firm.